CrisGuzmanS/laravox-backup/README.md

 1. Overwrite the database completely.
 When you run a migration and you restore the database, the tables created in the migration are still alive, and this behavior should not occurs.

-1. Allow to clean (or remove) and specific file using the {name} parameter.
+1. Allows to clean (or remove) and specific file using the {name} parameter.

 1. the backup:list should not shows the extension '.sql'